MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com4-comserver.md

 ## Description

 Declares a package extension point of type windows.comServer.
-The comServer extension may include six types of registrations: Class, ServiceServer, SurrogateServer, InProcessServer, InProcessHandler, ManagedInProcessServer.
+The comServer extension may include class registrations, including activation details for the servers that implement these classes, and ProgId and TreatAsClass registrations, which provide additional identifiers used to reference these classes at runtime.